 Sir Michael Wilshaw, Ofsted’s chief inspector is right to point out that since September 2015 it has been inspecting schools judged “good” in a radically different way.
 He explains the introduction of these changes as testament to an overall rise in educational standards to which he has previously claimed Ofsted has made a major contribution.
 He does not discuss other factors that have contributed to these changes, such as the well-founded criticisms by Ofsted’s detractors, Ofsted’s perilous credibility or the increasing pressures on its own diminishing budget.

-to read that inspectors are prepared to go beyond performance
+It is reassuring to read that inspectors are prepared to go beyond performance

 This lighter-touch, short inspection regime for at least a proportion of schools is welcome.
 It does represent a marked departure from the inflexible, resource-consuming, “one size fits all” approach of previous inspection regimes.
 To use the chief inspector’s own words, the short inspections should “encourage challenging, professional and, above all else, honest dialogue between HMI and senior leaders, including governors”, though in so doing he unwittingly(?) implies that in many previous cases dialogue was less than “honest” and not “professional” enough.
 If true, that would be a very significant criticism of both inspectors and school leaders under the previous inspection regimes.